Diocese of St. Augustine: Early 20th century

 In 1902, Monsignor William Kenny was appointed as the third bishop of the Diocese of St. Augustine by Pope Leo XIII.
 During his tenure as bishop, Kenny increased the recruitment of Irish priests and nuns, reorganized diocesan offices, expanded missionary efforts to Florida's interior and smaller towns, and more than doubled diocesan fundraising.
 He also established the first Catholic parish for African Americans in the state.
 In 1913, the Florida Legislature had passed legislation prohibiting white women from teaching African-American children, a measure aimed at non-segregated Catholic schools.
 Considering the law unconstitutional, Kenny told his teaching nuns to ignore it.
 Kenny died in 1913.

-The next bishop of St. Augustine was Reverend Michael Curley, named by Pope Pius X in 1914.
+The next bishop of St. Augustine was Michael Curley, nominated in 1914.
 In 1916, Florida Governor Park Trammell ordered the arrest of three Sisters of St. Joseph for violating the law on teaching African-American children.
-Curley vigorously attacked their arrests as part of a campaign against Catholic schools, gaining strong support from other Catholic prelates in the United States.
+Curley vigorously protested againt the arrests, identifying them as part of a campaign against Catholic schools.

-Curley attracted national attention in 1917 by successfully battling a bill in the Florida Legislature that would have mandated inspections of convents.
+Curley attracted national attention again in 1917 by successfully battling a bill in the Florida Legislature that would have mandated inspections of convents.
 Curley refused to comply with it.
 He led a successful legal campaign to have the law declared unconstitutional.
 He also sought to educate Floridians about Catholicism and demonstrate the bigotry of the Ku Klux Klan.
 By the end of his tenure, the Catholic population of the diocese had grown from 39,000 to 41,000, with 40 new churches built.
 In 1921, Pope Benedict XV named Curley as the new archbishop of the Archdiocese of Baltimore.

 In 1922, Monsignor Patrick Barry was appointed the fifth bishop of St. Augustine by Pope Pius XI.
 In 1931, Barry instituted an annual pilgrimage to the shrine of Nuestra Señora de la Leche at the Mission Nombre de Dios in order to draw attention to the heritage of the Catholic Church in St. Augustine.
 In 1940, Barry founded Barry University in Miami Shores along with his family members.
 Barry died in 1940 after 18 years in office.